The Rigveda’s 26th Sukta

 Notes:

 The three separated companions are the three aspects of Divine Love Christians call the Holy Trinity, Hindus call the Trimuti, Theosophists call the Three Rays of Divine Aspect, and Kabbalists call the three Hands of God.
-For all intents and purposes, those three Rays of Agape sound A-U-M. When we gather together in Holy Relationship (spiritual friendship, fellowship, or brotherhood) to share our prayerful alms of love, mercy, and forgiveness to everyone, these vibrations produce miracles.
+For all intents and purposes, those three Rays of Agape are A, U, and M. When we gather together in Holy Relationship (spiritual friendship, fellowship, or brotherhood) to offer our prayerful alms of love, mercy, and forgiveness to everyone, these vibrations produce miracles.

 Or, as Course-Jesus says: